-IKEA history, profile and corporate video
+IKEA history, profile and history video

 IKEA was founded in Sweden in 1943 by 17-year-old Ingvar Kamprad, whose fortune is estimated at $3.3 billion.
 Kampard’s fortune peaked at $33 billion, but he has transferred the vast majority of his economic stake in the retailer to his philanthropic foundations.
 IKEA operates in 26 countries, but has 227 of its 298 existing stores in Europe.
 It sells 9,500 products and its stores received 690 million store visits last year.”

 1979 – IKEA Ottawa opens (in 2011, IKEA Ottawa moves to a larger location)

 1982 – IKEA Montreal opens (in 2013, IKEA Montreal expands to become the largest store in North America)

 1991 – IKEA Burlington opens location and our National Office moves from Richmond, BC to Burlington Ont.